 Example Character Questionnaire or Interview For Fiction

-Following is an example of a character interview.
-In this interview, pretend that you are interviewing your lead character.
+Following is a short example of a character interview.
+In the interview, you, as the author, would pretend to interview your lead character.
 You want to dive into your character’s deepest feelings and thoughts, both positive and negative.
 You can also use it for other important characters and only use the questions you think you need for the character.

 Remember to respond as the character.
 Try to really get into the character’s head.